 It can be very easy for directors to overcomplicate their direction, and I’m very guilty of that, as well.
 So I always try, as much as possible, to give the actors some kind of active verb or goal or some “as if”.
 Most of the time, I think that’s helpful for actors.
 Sometimes, it’s hard to find that and articulate it, because it can be quite a nuanced thing.'I’d think to myself, 'Is there another inflection we could give this that would reveal that layer?”
 Maybe the camera can do that, or the writing can do that.'Click To Tweet

-7R: How did you prepare with the actors?
+7R: How did you prepare with the actors for Beast?

 But I do exchange emails with them and phone calls.
 I don’t want to be having really deep conversations about the characters on set.
 That should be done before you’re there.
 I try to cover a lot of that ground and make sure we’re approximately singing from the same hymn sheet.